-- Work with the dealer, plumber or retailer of your choice to determine the best high-efficiency natural gas water heater for your home that qualifies for a rebate.
-Buy and install the water heater in your home between January 1 - December 31.
+- Work with your dealer, plumber or retailer to buy and install a qualifying high-efficiency natural gas water heater for your home or business between Jan.
+1 - Dec.
+31.

-- Complete the application below.
-Simply type your information in the interactive fields and then print your completed form.
+Complete the application below.
+Complete the interactive fields then print your completed form.
 Please review all program guidelines and requirements on the back of the rebate application.

 Water Heater Rebate Form (PDF)

 Include a copy of your dated sales receipt/invoice (listing the qualifying water heater purchased) with your rebate form.
 Note: A recall or generic receipt will not be accepted.

 Mail the completed application, including required signature and dated sales receipt/invoice, within the calendar year of installation to:

 Residential Water Heating Rebate

 Minneapolis, MN 55459-0038